kmchen/dreamline-webserver/README.md

 }
 ```

+## TODO ##

+* Add unit test and regression test
+* Add a cache service and queueing system
+* Add route middleware to validate incoming request
+* Handle error checking
+* Answer optional questions

 ## Optional ##

-> The CSV-file  just  represents  the current state;  we  want  to  be  able  to  update  the data
+The CSV-file  just  represents  the current state;  we  want  to  be  able  to  update  the data
 in  the system  with  a new version of  the CSV-file, implement a way to  update  the data
 source.
+*

-> Right now we  are using this  CSV-file  as  our data  source  for the API but this  may
+Right now we  are using this  CSV-file  as  our data  source  for the API but this  may
 change  in  the future.
 We  want  to be able  to  easily  switch  away  from  the static  CSVfile
 to  use a different persistence’s source  like  a queue system.
 Write 3-5 sentences about how a migration to  a queue system  could look  like  and
 what  parts of  the systems have  to  be  changed.

-> We  want to be  able  to  display only reviews  that  are in  a given ‘overall_rating’-ratio.
+We  want to be  able  to  display only reviews  that  are in  a given ‘overall_rating’-ratio.
 For example,  we  only  want  the API to  return  reviews that  are 2.0 or  above.

-> Provide a small user  documentation for the API endpoints you implemented.
+Provide a small user  documentation for the API endpoints you implemented.

-> Provide unit  tests where you think it  makes sense.
+Provide unit  tests where you think it  makes sense.